wangzhenj321/GitHub-Manual/blog/git-config.md

 - `user.name`

     Your full name to be recorded in any newly created commits.
 Can be overridden by the `GIT_AUTHOR_NAME` and `GIT_COMMITTER_NAME` environment variables.

+- `user.email`

+    Your email address to be recorded in any newly created commits.
+Can be overridden by the `GIT_AUTHOR_EMAIL`, `GIT_COMMITTER_EMAIL`, and `EMAIL` environment variables.

+- `core.editor`

+    Commands such as `commit` and `tag` that lets you edit messages by launching an editor uses the value of this variable when it is set, and the environment variable `GIT_EDITOR` is not set.

+- `credential.helper`

+    Specify an external helper to be called when a username or password credential is needed; the helper may consult external storage to avoid prompting the user for the credentials.